The Fast Red Road

 The Fast Red Road: A Plainsong is a novel by Native American writer Stephen Graham Jones.
 It was his debut novel, published in 2000.

 The novel was originally titled Golius: A Failed Sestina and used as Stephen's dissertation while attending Florida State University.
 Jones started writing the book after his dissertation director introduced him to Houghton-Mifflin editor Jane Silver at a conference.
-Jones pitched Silver a book, lying about having already written it.
+Jones pitched Silver an idea for a book, lying about having already written it.
 Silver expressed interest in working on the book and asked to see it; Jones started writing it later that day.

 Awards and nominations

 The novel won the following awards: